CarlosFastLab/GitHub-Repos-Listing/README.md

 * Configuring Webpack and Babel;
 * Initial HTML configuration - to be changed as project's implementation changes;
 * CSS configurations - Extra styling.

+### Aug, 17th
+* Repos listing is now dynamically filled;
+* Accessing GitHub API to fetch repos;
+* Error handling added (trying to access non-existing repo);
+* Data is being persisted in localStorage;
+* User can remove a repo from the listing.

+## TODO
+* Further error handling (trying to add a repo that is already listed).